mykola-dev/bindingtools/README.md

 ## Documentation

 ### Data Binding
-Let's say you have the Activity:
+Let's say you have an Activity:
 ```kotlin
 class MainActivity : AppCompatActivity() {